Tests & Quizzes

 What Does It Do?

-The Tests & Quizzes tool helps professors conduct asychronous online assessments.
+The Tests & Quizzes tool helps professors conduct asynchronous online assessments.
 It offers many useful features: timed tests, auto-grading and feedback for objective-style questions, randomization of questions or answers, and much more.
-And there are many available question types, such as multiple choice, true/false, fill-in-the-blank, matching, and more.
+There are many available question types such as: multiple choice, true/false, fill-in-the-blank, matching, and more.

 Whether you are looking for a formative or summative assessment tool, Tests & Quizzes can deliver.

 - Promote student preparation (or even take attendance) through small quizzes before or at the beginning of a class session.

 - Administer surveys to evaluate student attitudes or even conduct midterm course evaluations to help guide your instruction.